 Restore-SPODeletedSite -Identity <URL>

-- Assign a site collection administrator to the OneDrive to access the needed data:
+- Assign an administrator to the OneDrive to access the needed data:

 Set-SPOUser -Site <URL> -LoginName <UPNofDesiredAdmin> -IsSiteCollectionAdmin $True